samlobe/HydroMap/README.md

 ## Main Code:
 - **process_with_gromacs.sh**
   - Usage: `bash process_with_gromacs.sh myProtein.pdb`
-  - Outputs: topology file ('topol.top') and your solvated, neutralized system ('myProtein_processed.gro')
+  - Outputs: topology file ('topol.top') and your solvated, neutralized system ('myProtein_processed.pdb')
   - Uses basic GROMACS commands.
 Uses a99SB-disp force field with TIP4P-D water.
 - **simulate_with_openmm.py**
   - Example usage:
-      - `python simulate_with_openmm.py <protein>_processed.gro`
+      - `python simulate_with_openmm.py <protein>_processed.pdb topol.top`

-      - `python simulate_with_openmm.py myProtein_processed.gro --restrain` to keep heavy atoms on protein restrained
+      - `python simulate_with_openmm.py myProtein_processed.pdb --restrain` to keep heavy atoms on protein restrained

-      - `python simulate_with_openmm.py myProtein_processed.gro --restrain -ns 2`  to run a 2 ns simulation (default is 5 ns)
+      - `python simulate_with_openmm.py myProtein_processed.pdb --restrain -ns 10`  to run a 10 ns simulation (default is 5 ns)
   - Outputs: trajectory file ('traj.dcd') and log file with energies and other properties ('energies.log')
   - Runs a short MD simulation with a99SB-disp force field in NPT ensemble
 - water_triplets/**triplet.py**
   - Example usage:
-      - `python triplet.py <protein>_processed.gro <trajectory> -res <int>` to analyze one residue
+      - `python triplet.py <protein>_processed.pdb <trajectory> -res <int>` to analyze one residue

-      - `python triplet.py myProtein_processed.gro traj.dcd -res 10 -ch B` to analyze residue 10 on chain B
+      - `python triplet.py myProtein_processed.pdb traj.dcd -res 10 -ch B` to analyze residue 10 on chain B

-      - `python triplet.py myProtein_processed.gro traj.dcd --groupsFile groups_file.txt --groupNum 20` to analyze the group described by MDAnalysis selection string in the 20th line of groups_file.txt
+      - `python triplet.py myProtein_processed.pdb traj.dcd --groupsFile groups_file.txt --groupNum 20` to analyze the group described by MDAnalysis selection string in the 20th line of groups_file.txt

-      - `python triplet.py myProtein_processed.gro traj.dcd --selection 'resname LYS and name NZ'` to analyze the atoms selected by a custom string (using MDAnalysis selection language)
+      - `python triplet.py myProtein_processed.pdb traj.dcd --selection 'resname LYS and name NZ'` to analyze the atoms selected by a custom string (using MDAnalysis selection language)

-      - `python triplet.py myProtein_processed.gro traj.dcd -res 10 --hydrationCutoff 6 --time 1` to define hydration waters as being 6 Angstroms (default is 4.25A) around resid 10's heavy atoms, and to analyze just the last 1 ns (default is 5 ns) of the trajectory
+      - `python triplet.py myProtein_processed.pdb traj.dcd -res 10 --hydrationCutoff 6 --time 1` to define hydration waters as being 6 Angstroms (default is 4.25A) around resid 10's heavy atoms, and to analyze just the last 1 ns (default is 5 ns) of the trajectory
   - Outputs: a txt file (in 'angles' subdirectory) of water triplet angles in the hydration shell of the group you selected where each frame of the trajectory is a new line.
 - water_triplets/**run_triplets_parallel.py**
-  - Usage: `python run_triplets_parallel.py myProtein.pdb --nprocs 8`
+  - Usage: `python run_triplets_parallel.py myProtein.pdb traj.dcd --nprocs 8`
-  - Parallelizes `python triple.py` calls across multiple CPU processors; defaults to one call per residue.
+  - Parallelizes `python triplet.py` calls across multiple CPU processors; defaults to one call per residue.
 - water_triplets/**process_angles.py**
   - Example usage:
     - `python process_angles.py myProtein.pdb`